 The Working Group has selected three objectives around which it will carry out its annual work:

-• The Working Group aims to conduct a broad survey to substantiate the efforts and understand in more detail how blockchain projects perceive privacy regulations, in particular the General Data Protection Regulation (GDPR), and how it impacts them.
+• Conduct a broad survey to substantiate the efforts and understand in more detail how blockchain projects perceive privacy regulations, in particular the General Data Protection Regulation (GDPR), and how it impacts them.

-• The Working Group aims to understand how privacy regulation around the globe impacts on blockchain (projects).
+• Understand how privacy regulation around the globe impacts on blockchain (projects).

-• The Working Group aims to strengthen the connection with the European Data Protection Board (EDBP) and input on the expected opinion/guidance on blockchain.
+• Strengthen the connection with the European Data Protection Board (EDBP) and input on the expected opinion/guidance on blockchain.